 Foil Packet Camping Food Meals

 Cooking in tin foil is so easy because it minimizes clean-up.
 And aluminum foil is a great heat conductor–it heats and cools very quickly.
 Make sure you use some of your favorite seasonings–nothing worse than bland camping food.
+Chopped veggies are always an excellent option for foil packet meals—my go-to’s: carrots, zucchini, potatoes, broccoli, and cauliflower.

 - Italian Sausage and Veggies